-The example shown on the TMQUEUE (5) reference page shows how alias service names can be included when the server is built and specified in the configuration file.
-The sample program in "A Sample Application" on page A-1, also specifies an alias service/queue space name.
+The example shown on the TMQUEUE(5) reference page shows how alias service names can be included when the server is built and specified in the configuration file.
+The sample program in A Sample Application, also specifies an alias service/queue space name.

-tpdequeue(): The qname Argument
+3.6.1.2 tpdequeue(): The qname Argument

 Queue names in a queue space must be agreed upon by the applications that will access the queue space.
 This is especially important for reply queues.
-If gname refers to a reply queue, the administrator creates it (and often an error queue) in the same manner that he or she creates any other queue. qname is a pointer to the name of the queue from which to retrieve the message or reply.
+If qname refers to a reply queue, the administrator creates it (and often an error queue) in the same manner that he or she creates any other queue. qname is a pointer to the name of the queue from which to retrieve the message or reply.

-tpdequeue(): The data and len Arguments
+3.6.1.3 tpdequeue(): The data and len Arguments